jpoberhauser/baseballCompanion/README.md

     - [Disclaimer: --\> This is an educational tool to showcase how to work with llms and RAG applications, not for commercial use.](#disclaimer----this-is-an-educational-tool-to-showcase-how-to-work-with-llms-and-rag-applications-not-for-commercial-use)

-This app runs locally and allows you to ask natural language questions about the current state of baseball based on recent YouTube analysis videos.
-It uses Whisper for transcription, SentenceTransformers for embedding, FAISS as a vector database, and llama.cpp for local LLM inference with RAG (Retrieval-Augmented Generation).

 ## Tools: